b. 17/07/1913 Lanton, Scotland. d. 30/10/1942 Mediterranean Sea.

 During this year, he was selected to command his own destroyer but this was countermanded by the Captain of HMS Petard, Mark Thornton, who stated “we could not afford to let him go”.
 On 30th October 1942, in the Mediterranean, when U-559 was forced to surface by depth charges, she was immediately fired on by destroyers, whereupon her crew abandoned ship.
 Allied naval commanders had been briefed about the importance of recovering documents and code machines from enemy submarines and knew not to sink them at all possible.
 Fasson and Able Seaman Colin Grazier volunteered to swim to the sub to see what could be retrieved and dived into the water, shortly followed by Thomas Brown, who was just 16 years old.
 Fully aware of their perilous situation, they made their way to the U-Boat's control room and bundled up all the documents they could see.
 After finding an Enigma machine bolted to the bulkhead, Fasson managed to free it.
 This was all passed up to Brown and transferred to a whaler, which Sub Lieutenant Connell had brought alongside.
 The U-559 then suddenly sank, taking Fasson and Grazier with it.
 Brown only just managed to escape.

 Fasson was recommended by the Admiral of the Fleet, Sir A.B.
 Cunningham for the Victoria Cross but he was deemed ineligible as firing had ceased before he reached the U-Boat.
 It was also discussed that Fasson and Grazier only be recommended for a mentioned in despatches, but eventually it was announced in the London Gazette on 14th September 1943, that both men receive posthumous GCs.
 Thomas Brown was awarded the George Medal (he sadly died in a house fire a few years later).
-Fasson’s GC was presented to his parents and sister at Buckingham Palace by King George VI.
+Fasson’s GC was presented to his parents and sister at Buckingham Palace by King George VI on 20th February 1943.

 Fasson’s body was lost at sea following the incident so he has no known grave.
 He is commemorated on the Portsmouth Naval Memorial.
 His medals including his GC, 1939-45 Star, Atlantic Star, Africa Star, and War Medal 1939-45 with Mentioned in Despatches oak leaf were presented to the National War Museum of Scotland, Edinburgh Castle in 1993 by his sister, Sheena, where they are currently displayed.